Life After Injury: Cauda Equina Syndrome Compensation

 Cauda Equina Syndrome Rehabilitation: Enabling Life After Injury

-- Become as functionally independent as possible in activities of daily living (ADLs) .
+- Become as functionally independent as possible in activities of daily living (ADLs)

-- Enabling competent wheelchair use if necessary.
+- Enable competent wheelchair use if necessary

-- Understand the benefits of personal carers .
+- Understand the benefits of personal carers

 Cauda Equina Syndrome Compensation Claim

-Making a Spinal Compensation Claim
+Making a Spinal Injury Compensation Claim

-Following your initial enquiry with us, we will arrange for you to meet with one of our lawyers.
-They will hear from you about the circumstances surrounding your injury and they will advise on the various funding arrangements - most claims are funded under a conditional fee, no win no fee, arrangement.
-Following that, we will investigate your claim in earnest.
-We shall firstly obtain all the available evidence so that we can consider at an early stage the merits of your claim.
-We will then advise you following that of the next steps.
+Following your initial enquiry, we will arrange for you to meet with one of our lawyers.
+They’ll talk to you about the circumstances surrounding your injury and advise on the various funding arrangements.
+Most claims are funded under a conditional fee agreement (no win, no fee arrangement).
+Following that, we will investigate your claim, starting with all of the available evidence, so that we can consider the merits of your claim at an early stage.